 Breastfeeding is not only the best way to provide infants with the nutrients they need, it leads to sustainable growth in the society.
+Nature has made it in such a way that once a woman is pregnant, the survival of the child after the birth is taken good care of through the breastmilk from the mother.
 World Health Organisation (WHO) recommends that every woman starts breastfeeding within one hour after birth until her baby is 6 months old.
 In fact, if possible, breastfeeding should continue for up to 2 years or beyond together with nutritious complementary foods, according to the WHO advice.
 In view of the importance of breastfeeding, some women are leaving no stone unturned in their attempt to give their babies the much needed natural food – even doing so in a public domain.
 However, not everyone welcomes the idea of public breastfeeding.

 Some days ago, a young mother was reprimanded and allegedly told to cover up while breastfeeding her one-year-old in a restaurant in Nairobi, Kenya.
 The young mother alleged that she was told to feed her baby in the toilet, a demand that made her feel totally humiliated and devastated.
 This action from the restaurant prompted many angry Kenyan women to stage a protest.
 They marched to the restaurant, wanting to take part in a mass breastfeeding event in a solidarity with the young mother.